-For the last main plan of implementation for CRUD, we want to make sure that we can delete a comment that gets added to a comment store.
+When users create and update comments within the comment store we want to make sure that they are able to delete these comments as well.
 So we decided that we wanted to create a function that deletes a comment.
 While we were implementing this functions we the idea was that we could implement the same ideas from fetch-comment and update-comment by using the same algorithm in finding the comment and updating it.